Official: Mexico nears approval of Russia's COVID-19 vaccine - WTMJ

-MEXICO CITY (AP) — Mexico was on the verge of approving the Russian COVID-19 vaccine Sputnik V following the publication of early results of an advanced study, Mexican officials said Tuesday.
+MEXICO CITY (AP) — Mexico was on the verge of approving the Russian coronavirus vaccine Sputnik V following the publication of early results of an advanced study, Mexican officials said Tuesday.

 Once approved, the Russian vaccine would become the third to receive emergency approval in Mexico.
 The regulating agency approved the Pfizer vaccine in December and AstraZeneca’s in January.
 Mexico turned to the Russian vaccine following delays in obtaining others it was counting on.